-Born in Murano on 13 May 1898 by Vincenzo Barbini and Anna Fuga, he descends from an ancient family of Murano glassmakers who, for more than five centuries, worked in the various sectors of the island's glass production, such as in the production of chandeliers, pearls and various objects, specializing, in particular, in the manufacture of Venetian mirrors .
+Born in Murano on 13 May 1898 to Vincenzo Barbini and Anna Fuga, he descends from an ancient family of Murano glassmakers who, for more than five centuries, worked in the various sectors of the island's glass production, such as in the production of chandeliers, pearls and various objects, specializing, in particular, in the manufacture of Venetian mirrors .

 Guglielmo, who grew up in a large family, began working at a young age, after having attended elementary school, up to the fourth grade, and, like all his brothers, the school for glassmakers founded by Abate Vincenzo Zanetti .